 Sarah Loughlin ventures to Austria to discover the delights of après in Obergurgl

 This came about after months of crackly drunken calls from my sister on the way home from another amazing night out in Obergurgl, she was there working in a hotel for the winter season.
-‘I just had 4 pints and then went night skiing and danced on tables, they were on fire!’ she screams down the phone at me.
+‘I just had four pints and then went night skiing and danced on tables, they were on fire!’
+She screams down the phone at me.
 This was something I had to see.

 Having always skied in France as a child, I was largely unfamiliar with Austrian resorts, let alone the crazy après parties they are famous for.
 Now with litre of beer in one hand and a shot of tequila in the other we are merrily swaying around in our ski boots waiting for the ski show to start.
-Every Tuesday evening in Obergurgl there is a Ski Show and fire works followed by night skiing.
-I had been to this sort of thing before but nothing could prepare me for the amazing event I was about to witness; what appears to be a small child races down the mountain on their skis over what look like snowy steps and then jumps through a ring of fire.
+Every Tuesday evening in Obergurgl there is a ski show and fireworks followed by night skiing.
+I had been to this sort of thing before, but nothing could prepare me for the amazing event I was about to witness; what appeared to be a small child raced down the mountain on their skis over what looked like snowy steps and then jumped through a ring of fire.
 ‘We have to try that!’
-I merrily exclaim.
+I merrily exclaimed.

 To see more of the trip check out my Obergurgl video: